Understanding the Value of Competitive Match Pressure

 Statement #3) For the strokes I have, I win fewer matches than I should.
 (70%)

-The sad reality is that most of our junior players (70%) are walking around thinking that they are poor competitors, or worse, they view themselves as “losers” who can’t seem to win as much as they should.
-Most pros would agree that the average player in their clinics do not have a strong view of themselves as competitors.
+The sad reality is that most of our junior players (70%) walk around thinking they are poor competitors, or worse, view themselves as “losers” who can’t seem to win as much as they should.
+Most pros would agree that the average player in their clinics lacks a strong sense of self as a competitor.

 The obvious conclusion is that players are not playing enough competitive matches.
 USTA studies have confirmed the same.
-In some European countries, junior players play as much as 3-5 times as many matches as their American counterparts.
+In some European countries, junior players play 3-5 times as many matches as their American counterparts.

 1) Technique